levysantiago/backend-challenge/README.md

   - `SubmitAnswerToCorrectionService` - Submits an already registered answer to the correction microservice.
   - `UpdateAnswerService` - Updates the `grade` and `status` of an answer.
 This service is called as a callback after the corrections microservice returns a correction result.

-### Important Decisions/Choices
+`Important Decisions/Choices`:

 **CASCADE on delete Challenge**
 - In Prisma Schema the `CASCADE` option was turned on, so when deleting a Challenge, all Answers related to it will be deleted too.
 Depending on the project specific needs, might be interesting to keep the Challenge registered in database and just set a new attribute to inform that this registry is deleted/archived.
 This second option can be used if we want to keep the answers saved and use them as a history of answers even if the Challenge "doesn't exist" anymore.

 **UpdateAnswerService as a callback**
 - The `UpdateAnswerService` is sent as a callback for the `SubmitAnswerToCorrectionService` by the `AnswerChallengeResolver`, so that the `SubmitAnswerToCorrectionService` doesn't need to know much about what is the service that will update the answer after receiving the correction response, it just receive a callback and execute it.
-It was built this way to decouple the dependency of the two services and maintain the consistency.
+It was built this way to decouple the dependency between the two services and maintain the consistency.

 **Answers list returning also challenge titles**
 - The Answers returned in `ListAnswersService` also returns the challenge title for each answer, this was done by creating a Prisma query in the `PrismaAnswersRepository` that joins the two tables and already returns also the challenge title for the answers listing.
 I added this feature so that the client can print also from which challenge this answer is from without needing to make another request.

 **GitHub URL validation Rate Limiting**
-- It was created a [GitHubUrlHelper](./src/shared/resources/helpers/github-url.helper.ts) to handle the Answer repository URL validation.
+- It was created a [GitHubUrlHelper](./src/shared/resources/helpers/github-url.helper.ts) to handle the Answer's repository URL validation.
 This helper validates the URL structure and also consults the GitHub website to verify if this repository really exists.
-The rate limiting for consulting the public repository URL is `60 tries`, and the rate limiting for consulting a public repository through the GitHub API using a access token as Bearer token is `5000 tries`.
-For this project I decided to use both of them, first try to consult the repository by requesting the public website, if it fails, verify the repository through the GitHub API as a fallback.
+There is no rate limiting for consulting the public repository webpage, but if requests are made too frequently the GitHub might temporarily block the IP and the request will fail.
+On the other hand, the rate limiting for consulting the repository through GitHub API without access token is `60 tries`, and the rate limiting for consulting a public repository through the GitHub API using a access token as Bearer token is `5000 tries`.
+For this project I decided to use both of them, first try to consult the repository by requesting the public webpage, if it fails, verify the repository through the GitHub API as a fallback.
 - Also I used `fetch` instead of `axios` (that can be clearer in some cases) because this is the only part that the project calls another API and doesn't need to handle response data.
 As `fetch` is lighter than `axios`, I preferred to use the `fetch` in this case.

 ### Business Requirements